What is One World Week?

 * Charity No: 1107762

-In March, Europe signs a new climate deal.
+Europe is negotiating a new climate deal.
 David Cameron and Nick Clegg can push for the ambitious action that the world needs, but they have to know we're watching...

-Visit their website to find out about an opportunity to ask them to PUSH for European Climate Action to ensure that targets for carbon emissions are ambitious enough to limit climate change.
+Visit the Climate Coalition website to find out about an opportunity to ask them to PUSH for European Climate Action to ensure that targets for carbon emissions are ambitious enough to limit climate change.

-Scotland has its own coalition: Stop Climate Chaos Scotland, which helped secure the Scottish Climate Change Act targets to reduce emissions by 42% by 2020.
+Scotland has its own colition which helped secure the Scottish Climate Change Act targets to reduce emissions by 42% by 2020.
 See the video about how they organised here

 In 2014 they are organising a series of events under the banner 2014 Matters more here

 Success for the transparency campaign!
-The government announced in October 2014 that it would crack down on phantom firms by making a public register of exactly who owns what in the UK.
+The government announced in October 2013 that it would crack down on phantom firms by making a public register of exactly who owns what in the UK.
+Follow-up action is needed to make it work for developing countries.
+You can take action for Tax justice, here.

 In the last 10 years, farmers’ production costs have doubled, while the UK supermarket sector has almost halved the shelf price of loose non Fairtrade bananas (2 of every 3 in the UK are not Fairtrade) to 11p each.
 This doesn't even cover production costs, so growers are left in poverty.